-3 The stranger queen is usually brought into the hive enclosed in a little cage, with iron wires, which is hung between two combs.
-The cage has a door made of wax and honey, which the workers, their agene over, proceed to graw, this freeling the prisoner, whom they will often receive without any ill-will.
-Mr. Simmins, manager of the great apiary at Rotting-dean, has recently discovered another method of introducing a queen, which, being extremely simple and almost invariable successful, bids fair to be generally adopted by apiarists who value their art.
-It is the behaviour of the queen that usually makes her introducing a matter of so great difficulty.
-She is almost decirios a matter of so great difficulty.
+1 The stranger queen is usually brought into the hive enclosed in a little cage with iron wires, which is hung between two combs.
+The cage has a door made of wax and honey, which the workers, their anger over, proceed to gnaw, thus freeing the prisoner, whom they will often receive without any ill-will.
+Mr. Simmins, manager of

-As regards this personal affection of which we have spoken, there is one word more to be said.
-That such affection distracted, flies to and fro, hides, and generally comports herself as an intruder, thus arousing the suspicions of the bees, which are soon confirmed by the workers' examination.
-Mr. Simmins at first completely isolates the queen he intends to introduce, and lets her fast for half an hour.
-He then lifts a corner of the inner cover of the orphaned hive, and places the strange queen on the top of one of the combs.
-Her former isolation having terrified her, she is delighted to find herself in the midst of the bees; and being famished she eagerly accepts the food they offer her.
+As regards this personal affection of which we have spoken there is one word more to be said.
+That such affection exists is certain, but it is certain also that its memory is exceedingly short-lived.
+Dare to replace in her kingdom a mother whose exile has lasted some days, and her indignant daughters will receive her in such a fashion as to compel you hastily to snatch her from the deadly imprisonment reserved for unknown queens.
+For the bees have had time to transform a dozen workers' habitations into royal cells, and the future the great apiary at Rottingdean, has recently discovered another method of introducing a queen, which being extremely simple and almost invariably successful, bids fair to be generally adopted by apiarists who value their art.
+It is the behaviour of the queen that usually makes her introduction a matter of so great difficulty.
+She is almost distracted, flies to and fro, hides, and generally comports herself as an intruder, thus arousing the suspicions of the bees, which are soon confirmed by the workers' examination.
+Mr. Simmins at first completely isolates the queen he intends to introduce, and lets her fast for half-an-hour.
+He then lifts a corner of the inner coverof the orphaned hive, and places the strange queen on the top of one of the combs.
+Her former isolation having terrified her, she is delighted to find herself in the midst of the race is no longer in danger.
+Their affection will increase or dwindle in the degree that the queen represents the future.
+Thus we often find, when a virgin queen is performing the perilous ceremony known as the "nuptial flight," of which I shall speak later, that her subjects are so fearful of losing her that they will all accompany her on this distant and tragic quest of love.
+This they will never do, however, if they be provided with a fragment of comb containing brood-cells, whence they shall be able to rear other queens.
+Indeed, their affection may even turn into fury and hatred should their sovereign fail in her duty to of the bees, and being famished she eagerly accepts the food they offer.
 The workers, deceived by her assurance, do not examine her, but probably imagine that their old queen has returned, and welcome her joyfully.
-It would seem, therefore, that, contrary to the opinion of Huber and all other investigators, the bees are not capable of recognising their queen.
-In any event, the two explanations, which are both equally plausible - though the truth may lurk, perhaps, in a third, that is not yet known to us only prove once again how complex and obscure is the psychology of the bee.
-And from this, as from all exists is certain, but it is certain also that its memory is exceedingly short-lived.
-Dare to replace in her kingdom a mother whose exile has lasted some days, and her indignant daughters will receive her in such a fashion as to compel you hastily to snatch her from the deadly imprisonment reserved for unknown queens.
-For the bees have had time to transform a dozen workers' habitations into royal cells, and the future of the race is no longer in danger.
-Their affection will increase, or dwindle, in the degree that the queen represents the future.
-Thus we often find. when a virgin queen is performing the perilous ceremony known as the "nuptial flight," of which I will speak later, that her subjects are so fearful of losing her that they will all accompany her on this questions that deal with life, we can draw one conclusion only: that, till better obtain, curiosity still must rule in our heart.
+It would seem therefore, that, contrary to the opinion of Huber and all other investigators, the bees are not capable of recognising their queen.
+In any event, the two explanations, which are both equally plausible-though the truth may lurk, perhaps, in a third that is not yet known to us-only prove once again how complex and obscure is the psychology of the bee.
+And from this, as from all questions that deal with life, we can draw one conclusion only: that, till better obtain, curiosity still must rule in our heart.